influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/concepts/tsi.md

 ## Time Series Index (TSI)

-InfluxIn order to support a large number of time series, that is, a very high cardinality in the number of unique time series that the database stores.
+Influx...
+In order to support a large number of time series, that is, a very high cardinality in the number of unique time series that the database stores.
-Currently, InfluxData supports customers using InfluxDB with tens of millions of time series.
+InfluxData supports customers using InfluxDB with tens of millions of time series.
 InfluxData's goal, however, is to expand to hundreds of millions, and eventually billions.
 Using InfluxData's TSI storage engine now, users should be able to have millions of unique time series.
 The goal is that the number of series should be unbounded by the amount of memory on the server hardware.
 Importantly, the number of series that exist in the database will have a negligible impact on database startup time.